Skip Navigation

 MARKET ANIMAL PROJECT ACTIVITIES

-All members wishing to sell an animal in the Market Animal Sale at the Calumet County Fair are required to attend at least three county-wide educational meetings.
+All members wishing to sell an animal in the Market Animal Sale at the Calumet County Fair are expected to attend at least three county-wide educational meetings and be a member in good standing in their club.
 Youth who do not attend three meetings will have $50.00 deducted from their settlement checks after the fair.
 Youth who do not attend at least two meetings will not be allowed to sell an animal in the Market Animal Sale at the Fair.

-These meetings are established by a committee in late fall and a complete list of meetings is mailed to each member in January or early February.
-In addition, meetings are publicized in the 4-H Newsletter and on this page (above) on the Educational Meeting link.
+These meetings are established by a committee in early winter and a complete list of meetings is mailed to each member in late February or early March.
+In addition, meetings are publicized in the 4-H Newsletter and on this page (above).

-In addition, attendance at an educational event sponsored for youth such as FFA events, show camps, showing at district and state shows, etc., qualify to replace a “county-sponsored” event (attending a county market animal sale or a “dairy-related meeting” will not qualify as a market animal educational meeting).
-Members may not use more than one of these types of meetings to substitute for attendance at the regular county-organized meetings.
-It is each individual’s responsibility to present proof of attendance or participation in an “out-of-county” event to the MAS Committee prior to the fair using the Market Animal Participation Verification Form.
+Youth are expected to attend at least three educational meetings throughout the year.
+At least two meetings must be from the list of county-offered educational meetings (unless “out of county” meeting is actual participation in a youth educational event or a youth livestock show) in which case, it may replace a county-sponsored meeting.
+Members may not use more than two of these types of meetings to substitute for attendance at the regular county-organized meetings.
+Attending a county market animal sale or show or a dairy-related event will qualify as a Market Animal educational meeting.
+It is each individual’s responsibility to present proof of participation in an “out-of-county” event to the Market Animal Sale Committee prior to the fair using the Market Animal Participation Verification Form.
+The YQCA (Youth for the Quality Care of Animals) meeting is a required meeting that all youth who wish to sell an animal must attend — no exceptions.
 Youth may not count more than one meeting that does not relate to the species they are exhibiting at the fair.

 Animals Raised at Exhibitor’s Home